aws-team-deeksha2taruni/aws-thumbnail-resizing/README.md

+#Using AWS S3 trigger to create thumbnail image

 This project demonstrates how to automatically resize images uploaded to an Amazon S3 bucket using AWS Lambda.
 When a new image is added to the source bucket, the Lambda function is triggered, generates a thumbnail, and stores it in a destination bucket — all provisioned using Terraform.

 To set up this workflow, you’ll need: